Carol Counts Likens, PhD, PT, MBA, Program Director

 Factors utilized by the Admissions Committee include, but are not necessarily limited to:

 - Motivation and Knowledge of the Field.
 The Admissions Committee believes that students who are knowledgeable about what physical therapists do are most likely to take maximum advantage of the educational opportunities in the physical therapy education program.
 Interest in and knowledge of the field may be evidenced by an applicant’s having taken advantage of available opportunities for learning about physical therapy.
+Applicants who have been successful in gaining admission to the program have over 100 observation hours in a variety of settings, and with a variety of patients with various diagnoses.

 Technical Standards for Physical Therapy Students

 Students must be able to perform the Technical Standards of the curriculum, with or without accommodations, and present no threat to the safety and well-being of others.
 Prior to matriculation, students are required to indicate in writing they have reviewed and are able to meet the college-wide and program specific technical standards (outlined below).
-Additional information regarding college-wide technical standards, and accommodations to meet such when deemed appropriate, is provided in the college portion of the bulletin.
+Additional information regarding college-wide technical standards, and accommodations to meet such when deemed appropriate, is provided in the college portion of the catalog.
 Questions or requests for accommodations should be addressed to Student Academic Support Services and Inclusion (SASSI) https://www.uthsc.edu/sassi/.

 The delivery of physical therapy requires gross and fine motor control.
 Students in the Department of Physical Therapy must have the physical strength, stamina, and motor control to lift and transfer patients, assist patients with ambulation, stand for prolonged periods of time, perform CPR, and perform all other activities associated with patient care.
 Candidates must have sufficient manual dexterity, strength and endurance to engage in physical therapy procedures that involve palpating, grasping, pushing, pulling, and holding.
 Additionally, the student must be able to ensure the safety of the patient at all times.